amin-codes/MaraudersMap/README.md

 Players' faces are retrieved through [Minotar](http://minotar.net/).

 # How To Install
-1. Download the plugin from either https://www.spigotmc.org/resources/marauders-map.38505/ or https://dev.bukkit.org/projects/marauders-map
+1. Download the plugin from either [Spigot](https://www.spigotmc.org/resources/marauders-map.38505/) or [Bukkit](https://dev.bukkit.org/projects/marauders-map).
+There is no difference.
 2. Put the plugin in your server's "plugins" folder.
 3. You are done.
 Now you can just start the server and hopefully enjoy this plugin.